blocher/oneholyname/public/wp-content/plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.5.13 =
+* BUG: link to malware site in a submitted translation

+= 1.5.12 =
+* NEW: Various improvement of the core

 = 1.5.11 =
 * BUG: some installation have some difficulties to identify the type of the column of the SQL table, thus now the quote are set by default one all column